About Brent Cairns

-As a Waimakariri District Councillor, my portfolios are Community Development and Wellbeing, Promotions, Town Centres and Business, I chair Community and Recreation meetings along with East and West Mixed Use Business Working Group.
+As a Waimakariri District Councillor, my portfolios are Community Development and Wellbeing, Promotions, Town Centres and Business, I chair Community and Recreation meetings where we hear staff reports about libraries, swimming pools along with what’s happening in our community, Access group, Welcoming communities, Migrants, Youth, Reserves, Cemetaries etc. I will also chair the East and West Mixed Use Business Working Group.

 I am appointed to the Woodend Sefton Community Board and attend the Kaiapoi Tuahiwi Community Board meetings

-- Mayors Taskforce for jobs, a nationally funded program.
+• Mayors Taskforce for jobs, a nationally funded program, which assists people to get into paid employment.

 However there is still lots to do…